actions/setup-python/README.md

 - failing if a specific version of Python is not preinstalled or available for download
 - registering problem matchers for error output

+# What's new

+- Ability to download, install and set up Python packages from `actions/python-versions` that do not come preinstalled on runners
+  - Allows for pinning to a specific patch version of Python without the worry of it ever being removed or changed
+- Automatic setup and download of Python packages if using a self-hosted runner

 # Usage

 See [action.yml](action.yml)